 Under the terms of the Bridge Loan agreements, and supplements thereto, the debentures bear interest at the rate of 10% per annum, payable on a quarterly basis in common stock or cash at the election of the Company.
 The maturity date is 24 months from the date of signing, or March 26, 2006.
-The debentures are to be converted at the rate of \$1.86 and are automatically converted on the closing of at least \$2,200,000 in additional financing (the "Qualified Financing"), inclusive of the Bridge Loan.
+The debentures are to be converted at the rate of \$1.86 and are automatically convertible as of August 6, 2004.
+The Company recorded interest expense on the debentures in the amount of \$79,252.